Home - Book Preview

 "I'm going, but I'll fly commercial," I said, making the decision out loud.

 There were currently three viable options.
 One, not go.
-Two, take a commercial flight from Tulsa to Ft.
-Worth.
+Two, take a commercial flight from Tulsa to Fort Worth.
 Three, take my brand new Pterodactyl pTiger ultralight airplane.
-The problem with number three is that it comes unassembled as a kit, and has not yet arrived.
-Still it would have been so cool to fly myself to the competition.
+The problem with number three is that it comes unassembled as a kit and has not yet arrived.

 My family was planning their normal birthday/holiday celebration.
-This year my grandparents would be coming to join the celebration.
-I would be getting a lot of presents this year.
-I wasn't getting extra presents for turning eight.
+This year my grandparents would be coming to join the celebration for the first time.

 My party on the 4th went well.
 Dad, as on every fourth, acted as safety officer and master of ceremonies.

-"All right, for those of you who don't know our traditions," he said, nodding at my grandparents who were standing in the back yard with the rest of the family just after sundown.
+"All right, for those of you who don't know our traditions," he said, nodding at my grandparents who were standing in the backyard with the rest of the family just after sundown.
 "Johnny launches the first rocket.
-Then, everyone else will get a rocket to light.
+Then everyone else will get a rocket to light.
 Since it’s an even year, the order is youngest to oldest.”

 “I’ll be helping Mattie again this year,” Mom added.

-I stepped up to my rocket, and pointed the lighter at the fuse.
+I stepped up to my rocket and pointed the lighter at the fuse.
 Dad had already set the rockets up for firing.
 It whooshed into the air and exploded a brilliant red starburst.

 This one was a brilliant green and blue.